-Landscape Architect Insurance Guide
+Landscapers Insurance Guide

 What does any of this have to do with landscapers insurance?

-The list of potential dangers landscaping professionals face sounds more like a horror movie than a bad day at the job.
+The list of potential dangers landscaping professionals face sounds more like a horror movie than a bad day at work.
 Arborists and Tree Trimmers have to worry about falls, electrocution, amputation.
 Lawn and Pesticide Treatment Technicians have potential for chemical exposure and chemical burns.
-Lawn Irrigation Installers need to be careful not to hit hidden underground electrical wires and sewage pipes.
+The Lawn Irrigation Installers need to be careful not to hit hidden underground electrical wires and sewage pipes.
 Lawn Maintenance Workers are at risk of heat exhaustion, overexertion, lacerations and malfunctioning tools.
 The list goes on, but we can suffice it to say that landscaper’s insurance coverage is essential.

 Why settle for less?

-Daigle & Travers is based in beautiful Darien, 45 minutes from New York City and 1.5 hours from Boston.
+Daigle & Travers is based in Darien, 45 minutes from New York City and 1.5 hours from Boston.
 We also serve Fairfield County, Westchester County, Long Island and all of Rhode Island.